DecBayComp/VoxelLearning/README.md

 # Installation and Requirements
 DIVA is designed to run on the Windows 10 operating system with at least OpenCL 2.0.
 We recommend using DIVA with an Intel i5 processor equivalent or better, at least 4GB RAM of memory, 300 MB of storage and a NVIDIA GeForce 900 Series or better Graphical Processing Unit (GPU).
 DIVA can be used with and witout VR headset and is compatible with HTC Vive, HTC Vive Pro, Oculus Rift, Oculus Rift S, Oculus Quest (with Link Cable) and Windows Mixed Reality headsets.
 For each type of VR headsets you have to download the corresponding installation software (such as [ViveSetup](https://www.vive.com/fr/setup/pc-vr/) or [Oculus](https://www.oculus.com/setup/?locale=fr_FR)).
 In addition, [SteamVR](https://www.steamvr.com/fr/) is required to use VR functions.
 You can find DIVA user manual and all the information about the legacy software [here](https://diva.pasteur.fr/).

-1. Install DIVA : choose in the *DIVA - Voxel Learning* folder the version of the updated software you want to use : one uses 56 features for voxel learning (see details in the artcle) and the other uses only pixel neighborhood information.
+1. Install DIVA : choose in the *diva_voxel_learning* folder the version of the updated software you want to use : one uses 56 features for voxel learning (see details in the article) and the other uses only pixel neighborhood information.
 Load the corresponding folder and execute DIVA by double-clicking on the provided *diva.exe* file.
 2. Install [Python 3.7.4](https://www.python.org/downloads/windows/)
-3. Install Python librairies : install all librairies of the *requirements.txt* file in "DIVA - Voxel Learning" folder for local computation or in *DIVA - Cloud* folder for remote computation.
+3. Install Python packages
+> $ `pip install -r requirements.txt` use this [requirements.txt file](/diva_cloud/diva_django/requirements.txt)
 4. Install DIVA-cloud (only for remote computation) : load the *diva-django* and *diva-docker folder*.
 Follow instructions on (LINK READ ME DOCKER AND DKANGO)

-SEE procedure install dans diva python pour ref
-+ NEED CLEAN FOLDER DIVA PYTHON / DOCKER
 + UPLOAD EXE QITHOU MAC ADRESSE NEEDED

-docker/clouf cf readme ( lmodifier readme lien vers gitlab)

 # Apply Voxel Learning to your data